 Who Is a Consultant?

-For example, a client searching for business assessment will seek a strategic consultant or a client search for risk mitigation options will seek a regulatory compliance consultant.
+For example, a client searching for business assessment will seek a strategic consultant at Mckinsey or a client search for risk mitigation options will seek a regulatory compliance consultant.
 Consultants exist in every field such as financial, management and technical departments.

 Different Types of Consulting Businesses